mathilde-mus/PCBS-final-project/README.md

   </code></pre>

 ## Program execution
-  The last part is about running the experiment, that will call all the above created functions:
+  The last part is about creating objects for the experiment (trials, blocks, fixation cross, anwswer buttons, display time, text messages), running it and saving data in a CSV file, all that calling the above created functions:
   <pre><code>
 if __name__ == "__main__":
     rename()